 #93 – OKU-HOTAKA-DAKE

-‘Someone’s out there,’ was all Patrick had time to say before I looked up and the light hit the tent again, and we heard the distinctive crunch and squeak of feet on snow approaching us.
+‘Someone’s out there,’ was all Patrick had time to say before I looked up and the flicker of light hit the tent.
+We heard the distinctive crunch and squeak of feet on snow approaching us.
 Patrick unzipped his side of the tent and greeted the startled soul with a booming ‘Hello!’
 A man stood there muttering something about the hut, but all I could see were his legs clad in winter gear as snow drifted in through the opening.
 He wanted to get to the hut.
 Recovered from my delirium, I recognised that madness.

 ‘Get in,’ I ordered and Patrick dragged the bloke inside with us.